BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

 On `lugh`, you need to configure your `~/.bashrc` file.
 The `~/.bashrc` file is essentially a set of 'startup instructions'.
 So once again, go from your local machine to `bactsrv`, and then log into `lugh`.

 Once on `lugh`, open your `~/.bashrc` file using nano or vim.
-This example should set you up with most things you need, copy them into the file:
+This example should set you up with most things you need, copy them into the file (replace current file with this).

 *N.B: There is a chance nano wont be loaded for you on your first login.
 Type `module load nano` to load it, or use vim.*